O2 waives the exit fee on death – but the handset debt still stands

 Forwarding addressFor any final correspondence

-Once you’ve made contact, O2 will take it from there.
-They’ll close the account or, if you prefer, help you transfer the number to a new account in your name.
+Once you have made contact, O2 will take it from there.
+They will close the account or, if you prefer, help you transfer the number to a new account in your name.

 What documents you’ll need